Online RN – BSN

 - Degrees are awarded at the end of each semester (Spring, Summer, Fall)

-- Upon successful completion of all degree requirements, RNBSN students may email their Registration Coordinator to request an official letter of completion while waiting for degrees to be awarded by the University.
+- Upon successful completion of all degree requirements, RN-to-BSN students may email their Registration Coordinator to request an official letter of completion while waiting for degrees to be awarded by the University.
 The letter will confirm all degree requirements have been completed.

 - Once degrees have been awarded, students can order official transcripts through the Office of the Registrar.